Wise words from both The Godfather and recruiters everywhere: Give them an offer they can’t refuse.

-Outline their total compensation, which includes their salary, bonuses, any equity they’ll be offered, what the commission structure is like, and any other compensation structure information that’s important for them to understand.
+Outline how much they’ll be making, any equity being offered, potential bonuses, what the commission structure is like, and any other compensation structure information that’s important for them to understand.

 For hourly employees, it’s best practice to use the hourly rate rather than an annualized version of it in your job offer letter.
 For salaried employees, it’s best practice to show their annual salary and how much they’re paid during each pay period.